-^{• 20} In order to achieve this, all lighting should only be on when needed, only light the area that needs it, be no brighter than necessary, minimize blue light emissions and be fully shielded (pointing downward).
+^{• &}lt;sup>26 In order to achieve this, all lighting should only be on when needed, only light the area that needs it, be no brighter than necessary, minimize blue light emissions and be fully shielded (pointing downward).

-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring compliance of A minimum 300mm layer of topsoil must be stripped from the access, internal and perimeter roads, on-site substation, auxiliary buildings, contractors site camp and temporary laydown area; The topsoil stockpile sites must be approved by the ECO and may not be within any sensitive areas as defined by the ECO; The topsoil may not be stockpiled within any of the remaining natural areas (i.e., any open spaces between modules).
-An existing disturbed area within or adjacent to the laydown areas should rather be chosen for this purpose; The topsoil stockpiles must be protected from erosion and dust as indicated by the ECO and this EMPr; The topsoil stockpiles must be clearly demarcated to avoid contamination; No topsoil may be mixed with subsoil; No topsoil may be used as bedding material for cable trenches; In compliance with condition 83 of the EA, the topsoil stockpiles must not exceed 2m in height and stockpiles older than 6 months must be enriched before they are re-used.
-The topsoil must be replaced into disturbed areas (road verges, cable trenches and contractors site camp) on completion of construction; EPC Contractor The EPC contractor to provide method statement for topsoil management.
-The ESA and ECO to advise on the placement of topsoil stockpiles.
-The ESA and ECO to monitor compliance.
-ECO to sign off on final rehabilitation of the site camp and temporary laydown area.
-Prior to construction activities in each specific area.
-ESA/ECO Daily Weekly environmental checklists.
+Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance The topsoil stockpile sites must be situated in the areas designated for this purpose in the Site Layout Plans (Appendix A) Any topsoil stockpiles outside of these designated areas must be approved by the ECO and may not be within any sensitive areas as defined in the original environmental assessment; The topsoil stockpiles must be protected from erosion and dust as indicated by the ECO and this EMPr; The topsoil stockpiles must be clearly demarcated to avoid contamination; No topsoil may be mixed with subsoil; No topsoil may be used as bedding material for cable trenches; The topsoil stockpiles must not exceed 2m in height and stockpiles older than 6 months must be replaced into disturbed areas (road verges, cable trenches temporary laydown area and contractors site camp) on completion of construction; The Site ECO and ECO to advise on the placement of topsoil stockpiles.
+The Site ECO and ECO to monitor compliance.
+ECO to sign off on final rehabilitation of the site camp and temporary laydown area. each specific area.
 Monthly environmental control reports.